Find your perfect home.

 The full name given to Stamp Duty when you buy a property in England and Northern Ireland is Stamp Duty Land Tax (SDLT).
 This tax has slightly different names, depending on where you live.
 In Scotland, it is called Land and Buildings Transaction Tax (LBTT) and in Wales, Land Transaction Tax (LTT).

-From April 2016, second-home and buy-to-let buyers in England and Wales must pay a surcharge of 3% on each band.
-The stamp duty rates changed in the mini-budget announced in September 2022.
+From April 2016 when the stamp duty charge on second homes was introduced, second-home and buy-to-let buyers in England and Wales must pay a surcharge on each band, rising from 3% to 5% in October 2024.
+The stamp duty rates and thresholds also changed in April 2024.
 See the table below for the current stamp duty rates:

 Stamp duty is payable on the portion of the purchase price that falls into each band.